tsattler/RansacLib/README.md

 ```
 class MySolver {
  public:
-  // OpenGV's EPnP implementation asserts that there are at least 6 matches as
   // Returns the number of data points required by a minimal solver.
   int min_sample_size() const;